perses/perses/docs/user-guides/configuration.md

   # If provided, Perses server will look to the different folders configured and populate the database based on what it is found
   # The data coming from the provisioning folder will totally override what exists in the database.
   [ provisioning: <provisioning_spec> ]

+  # The interval at which to trigger the cleanup of ephemeral dashboards, based on their TTLs.
+  [ ephemeral_dashboards_cleanup_interval: <provisioning_spec> ]
 ```

 ### `<security_config>`